 Changes In Traditional Versus Digital Marketing Spending

-As the marketing landscape continues to evolve, companies are forced to re-evaluate their marketing budgets.
-In the past, the majority of marketing spending was dedicated to traditional marketing efforts such as print ads, television commercials, and direct mail.
+As the marketing landscape evolves, companies are forced to re-evaluate their marketing budgets.
+In the past, most marketing spending was dedicated to traditional marketing efforts such as print ads, television commercials, and direct mail.